JDS Ōshio: Equipment

 Six torpedo tubes were placed on the bow and two at the stern.
-All of these are 533 mm, but the one on the bow side is the hydraulically-fired HU-601, while the one on the stern side is the swimout type HU-201, which is used to protect the ship when evacuating.
+All of these are 533 mm, with the ones on the bow being the hydraulically-fired HU-601, and the stern tubes are the swimout type HU-201, which were used to protect the ship when evacuating.
 It was envisioned to launch a Mk.37 mod.0-N short torpedo (483 mm diameter).
 However, this equipment method was evaluated as having limited effectiveness, and it is said that it was never used.
 The number of torpedoes installed was 18 for Mk.54 torpedoes and Mk.37 mod.0-N, and 6 torpedoes were installed at the stern.

 Construction and career

 Ōshio was laid down on 29 June 1963 and launched on 30 April 1964 by Mitsubishi Heavy Industries Kobe Shipyard.
 She was commissioned on 31 March 1965 and incorporated into the 1st Submarine Group 2nd Submarine.
 On 8 April 1967, while moored at Kure, a short circuit occurred in the rear control panel room while charging the storage battery, and a fire broke out from a large discharge.
 At this time, the inner shell was partially melted and after that, it was operated with a limit on the dive depth.

 From 25 January to 14 April 1969, she participated in Hawaii dispatch training.
 On 26 January 1970, while Ōshio was surfacing in Hiroshima Bay, she came into contact with a small tanker (186 tonnes) and broke two propeller shafts.

 From 22 September to 10 December 1971, she participated in Hawaii dispatch training.

 Ōshio was decommissioned on 20 August 1981 and dismantled in March 1982.
 The media was allowed to film inside the vessel before dismantling.